- Nueva conexión a la red

 When you obtain the CAU, you will have to legalise your installation with your Autonomous Community.
 Once legalised, you can begin the process of contracting with your supplier.

-Find out which type of connection and measurement layout you need for your low voltage self-consumption.
+Find out what type of connection and metering scheme you need for your low-voltage self-consumption.

-This tool will allow you to check whether your collective self-supply distribution coefficient file meets the necessary format requirements.
+This tool will allow you to verify whether your distribution coefficient file for collective self-consumption complies with the necessary format requirements.

 The Self-Consumption Code (CAU) uniquely identifies self-consumption.
 It consists of the Universal Supply Point Code (CUPS) for your consumption supply, which has 22 characters, followed by the code A and three zeros.
 The distributor is responsible for providing you with this code, which is required for all self-consumption applications in order to register your installation in your Autonomous Community.
 In our case, you can obtain it by filling out this simple form.